Personal Lessons Learned Since The 2008 – 2009 Global Financial Crisis

 In 2005, I had taken a $1,200,000 mortgage to buy a single family home.
 I already had around $380,000 in mortgage debt from the first property I bought in 2003.
 With property prices in San Francisco falling along with the stock market, bankruptcy was a very real possibility if I had lost my job.

 Therefore, I built a significant CD portfolio with most of my excess cash instead.
 At the time, the best 5-year and 7-year rates were at 4.25%, so I decided that was where most of my savings went.
-The situation is similar now with me buying Treasury bonds yielding 5%+.
+The situation was similar to 2023 and early 2024 with me buying Treasury bonds yielding 5%+.

 The only things I did right were keeping my job, not selling any real estate or stocks in the middle of the downturn, and maxing out my 401(k).